EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 The path to the ICEfinder image needs to be provided when running the pipeline, unless a custom config file is created.

-PaliDIS and VIRIfy are optional steps on the workflow, therefore its installation is optional as well.
-Visit the corresponding Github sites for installing instructions: [PaliDIS repo](https://github.com/blue-moon22/PaliDIS), [VIRify repo](https://github.com/EBI-Metagenomics/emg-viral-pipeline).

 <a name="usage"></a>

 ## Inputs

-To run the Mobilome Annotation Pipeline on multiple samples, prepare a samplesheet with your input data that looks as follows:
+To run the Mobilome Annotation Pipeline on multiple samples, prepare a samplesheet with your input data that looks as in the following example.
+Note that `virify_gff` is an optional input for this pipeline generated with [VIRify](https://github.com/EBI-Metagenomics/emg-viral-pipeline) v3.0.0 tool.

 `samplesheet.csv`: